earthbound19/_ebScreenplays/README.md

 Contributions to this collection are welcome.

-I will probably not collect screenplays which happen to be in the Public Domain; only new original works which the authors licence or dedicate for whatever purpose.
+I will probably not collect screenplays which happen to be in the Public Domain; only new original works which the authors license or dedicate for whatever purpose.
 However, adaptations of works in the Public Domain (which were not originally screenplays) are also welcome.

 # License

 Whatever is declared in each `.fountain` file in this repository is the licence.
+Works in the Cyber Bob universe (see the `cyber_bob`) folder are all dedicated to the Public Domain.

 # Contributions